RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

   on.
   See more at [their blog post](https://data-apis.org/blog/array_api_standard_release/)
 * JISC are launching a new interdisciplinary research community;
-  we heard about it from [the Software Sustainability Institute's blog article about it](https://www.software.ac.uk/news/new-interdisciplinary-research-community-improve-research-practice).
+  read more about it over at [the Software Sustainability Institute's blog](https://www.software.ac.uk/news/new-interdisciplinary-research-community-improve-research-practice).
 - The [**RSE Stories Podcasts**](http://us-rse.org/rse-stories/)
   continues to be strong, with several excellent audio logs recently taped:
     * [Open Science is Critical](http://us-rse.org/rse-stories/2020/michelle-barker/) says *Michelle Barker*.